Rev. Joseph Owens, S.J. Scholarship Award

 This scholarship is awarded to an outstanding junior education student who best exemplifies the values of scholarship, leadership, and service that Rev. Joseph Owens, S.J., championed during his tenure in the department.
 Rev. Owens was a member of the Department of Education from its founding in 1935 to his retirement in 1987.
 He was instrumental in building teacher education at John Carroll University into one of the Ohio’s premier professional programs.

-Owens Award 2019 Application available thru this link: Owens Award Application 2019
+Owens Award 2021 Application available thru this link:

 J. Joseph Whelan Award for Leadership in Service

-This award recognizes a graduating senior in the Department of Education & School Psychology whose life is a reflection of the Jesuit mission and who has distinguished him or herself as a person for others and a leader in service.
-J. Joseph Whelan is a 1965 graduate of John Carroll University and a role model for the Jesuit mission of leadership in service.
-Joe Whelan has been an active example of a leader in service within his life, community, and profession.
-He believes that each of our graduates should embrace this mission of service throughout their lives and within their professions.
+This award recognizes a graduating senior in the Department of Education whose life is a reflection of the Jesuit mission and who has distinguished him or herself as a person for others and a leader in service.
+J. Joseph Whelan was a 1965 graduate of John Carroll University and a role model for the Jesuit mission of leadership in service.
+Joe Whelan had been an active example of a leader in service within his life, community, and profession.
+He believed that each of our graduates should embrace this mission of service throughout their lives and within their professions.

 Sally H. Wertheim Educational Leadership Award

 This award recognizes an outstanding graduate student who not only demonstrates scholarship, character, and commitment to others-qualities steeped in the Jesuit mission-but who also seeks to enhance, and shows promise for improving, the educational experiences of children and youth.
 Candidates for the award must be a currently active student in a Master in Education program at John Carroll University.

 The William P. Hoffman Endowment for Professional Development Scholarship